Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - Office 365 App Connector needs at least one assigned even if you want to use it to collect all Azure AD events.
 - Implement a process and simulate [investigation of anomaly detection alerts](https://docs.microsoft.com/en-us/cloud-app-security/investigate-anomaly)!
 - MCAS is very useful and efficient to monitor suspicious privileged tasks in Azure.
-    - Elevated Global Admin permissions on Azure Management (as already mentoined in the sample) is one of the use cases which can be (as far as I know) only be monitored by MCAS.
+    - Elevated Global Admin permissions on Azure Management (as already mentioned in the sample) is one of the use cases which can be (as far as I know) only be monitored by MCAS.
 Sami Lampuu has written a [detailed blog post](https://samilamppu.com/2020/06/18/monitor-elevated-global-admin-account-usage/) about it!
 - RBAC in MCAS doesn't allow assignment of roles to Azure AD groups (only users supported).
 - [Scoped deployment](https://docs.microsoft.com/en-us/cloud-app-security/activity-privacy) can be very useful in setting up [Proof-of-Concept environment](https://gallery.technet.microsoft.com/Cloud-App-Security-Proof-4a49049f) or staged rollouts in production
 - Governance Actions (by activity policies) must be in accord with your Azure AD environment.